mesa-summer-school-2023/mesa-school-bugnet/docs/minilab2.rst

 In the mixing panel of ``PGstar``, you should also be able to see the predicted viscosity (or diffusion coefficient) for each of the six processes.
 However, because we set ``am_D_mix_factor = 0`` in ``&controls``, we only study the effect of AM transport and not on the transport of chemical elements.

 Run GYRE again at the same age (again, remember to provide a different name for the summary file!), and compare the pulsations.
 Upload also this summary file to `MESA explorer <https://billwolf.space/mesa-explorer/>`__ and toggle between the two.
 You can fix the ranges of the x- and y-axis to make it easier to see the differences.
+Assuming we start with a certain initial rotation frequency, the final rotation profile at the point where we stop the models will depend on our choice of the treatment for AM transport.
-Could asteroseismology possibly distinguish between these two cases?
+Are the final rotation profiles for the two cases different enough to observe with asteroseismology?